Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 restart: unless-stopped

-Then create a Collector configuration file in the same directory and populate it as follows:
+You'll then need to create your Collector configuration file at the project root and populate it as follows:

 yaml